Jesse Jackson: Awards and recognition

 Ebony Magazine named Jackson to its "100 most influential black Americans" list in 1971.

 In 1979, Jackson received the Jefferson Award for Greatest Public Service Benefiting the Disadvantaged.

 In 1988, the NAACP awarded Jackson its President's Award, and the next year, the organization awarded him the Spingarn Medal.

 In 1991, Jackson received the American Whig-Cliosophic Society's James Madison Award for Distinguished Public Service.

-In 1999 he received the Golden Doves for Peace journalistic prize awarded by the Italian Research Institute Archive Disarmo.
+In 1999, he received the Golden Doves for Peace journalistic prize awarded by the Italian Research Institute Archive Disarmo.

 In August 2000, Bill Clinton awarded Jackson the Presidential Medal of Freedom, the nation's highest honor bestowed on civilians.

 In 2002, scholar Molefi Kete Asante included Jackson on his list of 100 Greatest African Americans.

 In 2008, Jackson was presented with an Honorary Fellowship from Edge Hill University.

 In an AP-AOL "Black Voices" poll in February 2006, Jackson was voted "the most important black leader".

 Jackson inherited the title of the High Prince of the Agni people of Côte d'Ivoire from Michael Jackson.
 In August 2009, he was crowned Prince Côte Nana by Amon N'Douffou V, King of Krindjabo, who rules more than a million Agni tribespeople.

 In 2015, Jackson was awarded an honorary degree of Doctor Honoris Causa from the University of Edinburgh, in recognition of decades of campaigning for civil rights.

 In 2021, Jackson was appointed Commander of the Legion of Honor, France's highest order of merit, presented by French president Emmanuel Macron, for his work in civil rights.

 In December 2021, Jackson was elected an Honorary Fellow of Homerton College, Cambridge.

 In 2022, Jackson received an Honorary Doctor of Humane Letters degree from Benedict College.

 Personal life

+Marriage and family

-Jackson married Jacqueline Lavinia Brown (born 1944) on December 31, 1962 and together they have five children: Santita (1963), Jesse Jr. (1965), Jonathan Luther (1966), Yusef DuBois (1970), and Jacqueline Lavinia (1975).
+Jackson married Jacqueline Lavinia Brown (born 1944) on December 31, 1962, and together they have five children: Santita (1963), Jesse Jr. (1965), Jonathan Luther (1966), Yusef DuBois (1970), and Jacqueline Lavinia (1975).

 Jackson's younger brother, Charles "Chuck" Jackson, was a singer with the vocal group The Independents and as a solo artist issued two albums in the late 1970s.
 Along with his songwriting partner and fellow producer, Marvin Yancy, he was largely responsible for launching the career of Natalie Cole.